Getting started with LiveChat? We got your back. In this short tutorial, we’ll take you on a quick tour of the basics.

 View your Tickets in the LiveChat app.

-View your Agents in the LiveChat app.
+View your Team in the LiveChat app.

 Once you’ve had a few chats and did some basic optimization to your set-up, check Reports to get a in-depth look into what LiveChat brings for your business and what can be further improved.
 Among many useful metrics are the number of tickets you get every day, chat availability, solved tickets, greetings conversion, and many more.